ManojJiSharma/gpl2/docs/src/token.md

 `AccountOwner` authority of the associated token account to another address.

 ### Ancillary Token Accounts
-At any time ownership of an existing SPL Token account may be assigned to the user.
-One way to accomplish this is with the `spl-token authorize <TOKEN_ADDRESS> owner <USER_ADDRESS>` command.
+At any time ownership of an existing GPL Token account may be assigned to the user.
+One way to accomplish this is with the `gpl-token authorize <TOKEN_ADDRESS> owner <USER_ADDRESS>` command.
 Wallets should be prepared to gracefully manage token accounts that they themselves did not create for the user.